Ghana’s first hybrid waste to energy power plant inaugurated

 Additionally, it would contribute to Ghana’s climate change mitigation strategy as well as the inclusion of renewable energy.

-President Nana Akufo-Addo lauded all the agencies involved in the successful execution of the project, saying the government remained committed to the cause of sustainable energy technologies for accelerated development.
+President Nana Addo Dankwa Akufo-Addo lauded all the agencies involved in the successful execution of the project, saying the government remained committed to the cause of sustainable energy technologies for accelerated development.

 His administration would continue to work with stakeholders to expand the base of renewable energy for the country’s benefit.